-How do I qualify for continued payment?
+How do I qualify for continued payment under Section 301?

-If we find that you no longer have a disabling impairment due to medical improvement, your benefit payments usually stop.
-However, if you are participating in an appropriate program of vocational rehabilitation or similar services, your benefits may continue until your participation in the program ends.
+If we find that you are no longer disabled due to medical improvement, your benefit payments usually stop.
+However, if you are participating in an appropriate program of vocational rehabilitation (VR) or similar services, your benefits may continue until your participation in the program ends.